quintanilha6/arduino/README.md

-# arduino
+# Arduino
-My personal projects for Arduino
+My personal projects for Arduino.

+This will work for Arch distros.
+Intall arduino mk from AUR.
+Check if VARS of Makefile match with personal config.